aioqzone/gh-simple-api/README.md

 ## Usage

+> **Note**
+> This is a template repository.
+You should create a new repository and push to it.
+>
+> Before running the actions, maybe you'll need to create a `gh-page` branch and
+> add your own landing page `index.html` to the root.

 ### release.yml

 `release.yml` will upload the given files to GitHub release of the given repository and return urls